dat-ecosystem/dat-garden-rake/Readme.md

 --restart ........... clears all tasks but keeps the data --retry ............. removes all errors from tasks --help, -h .......... show this help
---out, -o ........... output folder (will create sub-directory with timestamp from start) (default=./out) --state, -s ......... state folder (default=./state) --cache ............. cache folder (default=./cache) --prefer-cache ...... always use the cached data --blessed, -b ....... blessed file location (default=./blessed.json) --concurrency, -x ... max concurrent processes (default=10) --max-retries, -r ... how often to retry failed tasks (default=2) --max-depth, -d ..... max depth of dependents to look up (default=5) --quiet ............. minimal output only.
+--out, -o ........... output folder (default=./out)
+--state, -s ......... state folder (default=./state)
+--cache ............. cache folder (default=./cache)
+--prefer-cache ...... always use the cached data (recommended for development) --blessed, -b ....... blessed file location (default=./blessed.json) --concurrency, -x ... max concurrent processes (default=10) --max-retries, -r ... how often to retry failed tasks (default=2) --max-depth, -d ..... max depth of dependents to look up (default=5) --quiet ............. minimal output only.

-Note: to get the full output you need to supply a GITHUB_TOKEN and GITLAB_TOKEN to access the respective API.
+--skip-times ........ skip times in output (good for updating git data) --out-mode .......... mode how the output should be written to a folder:
+    'history' (default) ... for creating a new folder and maintaining an index.json (good for dev) 'override' ............ to write the current version to the folder as-is (good for deploy)

+--github ............
+Github token, falls back to GITHUB_TOKEN environment variable --gitlab ............
+Gitlab token, falls back to GITLAB_TOKEN environment variable
 ```

 ## File Structure